-with Dirichlet boundary condition in bounded domains and some use it to characterize the validity of maximum principle.
+with Dirichlet boundary condition in bounded domains and use it to characterize the validity of maximum principle.
 This is actually a preliminary step to construct a subsolution for equation (\ref{E1.1}) in the whole space to be explained below.
-However the results can be seen as of independent interest and they are possibly attracted by a large number of readers.
-Some further insightful discussions are left to Remark \ref{Re-eigen}.
+However the results can be of independent interest.
+Some further insightful discussion is given by Remark \ref{Re-eigen}.

-Since the equation (\ref{E1.1}) imposed on $\Rd$, one of the main difficulties, in study the existence and nonexistence of positive solution, here is that how to construct a suitable pair of sub and super solutions.
-Therefore we need to assume $q(x)$ vanishes at infinity and
+Since the equation (\ref{E1.1}) imposed on $\Rd$, one of the main difficulties, in studying the existence and nonexistence of positive solution, is how to construct a suitable pair of sub and super-solutions.
+Therefore, we need to assume $q(x)$ vanishes at infinity and

-In fact, this type of condition is inspired from the series of works of Berestycki et. al. \cite{BHN,BH,BHR} in the investigation of the spreading phenomena of the transition front.
+In fact, this type of condition is inspired by the series of works of Berestycki et. al. \cite{BHN,BH,BHR} in the investigation of the spreading phenomena of the transition front.
 In particular, Berestycki, Hamel and Rossi \cite{ BHR} considered the semilinear elliptic equation

 where $f$ is of Fisher-KPP (for Kolmogorov, Petrovsky and Piskunov) type nonlinearity, and established existence and uniqueness of positive bounded solution under the key assumption